 - Prioritize essential information: Focus on key metrics that directly impact patient care and patient health, without overwhelming users with unnecessary detailed data.

 - Use data visualization: Graphs, charts, and dashboards help healthcare providers quickly interpret health records, patient data, and results from diagnostic tools.
+Healthcare software often aggregates data from multiple sources, requiring careful design to ensure clear and cohesive user experiences.

 - Simplify workflows for multiple roles: A user friendly interface should serve both clinicians managing patient monitoring and administrative staff handling patient management.